 Instructions

-• COMBINE: In a high-powered blender, combine all of the blender batter ingredients in the order they're listed.
+• In a blender, combine all of the batter ingredients in the order they're listed.
 Blend until smooth.

-• SERVE: Using tongs, remove the cake pan from the air fryer and promptly add fresh berries and vanilla syrup if desired (See Step #4).
+• Using tongs, remove the cake pan from the air fryer.
 Repeat with the remaining 2 cups of batter, making 2 more Dutch Babies.

-• OPTIONAL VANILLA SYRUP: Melt butter in a medium-sized pot over medium heat.
-Once melted, add in the brown and white sugar.
+• Melt butter in a medium pot over medium heat.
+Once melted, add in both sugars.
 Stir until combined.
 Add in the heavy cream and reduce the heat to low.
 Simmer, stirring occasionally, for 5 minutes.
 Remove from heat and stir in the vanilla and salt.
-Serve over warm pancakes.

 Recipe Notes